dleather/dleather.github.io/_pages/research.md

 ## Publications

-[**Bunching in Real-Estate Markets: Regulated Building Heights in New York City**](https://sites.socsci.uci.edu/~jkbrueck/FAR_bunching.pdf) (with Jan Brueckner and Miguel Zerecero)
+[**Bunching in Real-Estate Markets: Regulated Building Heights in New York City**](https://sites.socsci.uci.edu/~jkbrueck/FAR_bunching.pdf](https://doi.org/10.1016/j.jue.2024.103683) (with Jan Brueckner and Miguel Zerecero)
 **Journal of Urban Economics** 2024

-This paper presents a rare application in the real-estate context of the bunching methodology widely used in other areas of applied microeonomics.
-The application is building-height regulation in New York City, where several costly actions allow a developer to exceed the regulated height for his parcel.
-The paper aims to use the observed bunching pattern near a regulated height to estimate the marginal-cost penalty for exceeding that height, thus capturing the size of the cost-function kink faced by developers.
-Our approach reverses the usual application of the bunching methodology, under which the kink size (often the increment to a marginal tax rate) is known and the goal is to estimate a behavioral parameter (often a labor-supply elasticity).
-By contrast, our behavioral parameter (the exponent in a housing production function) has been reliably estimated, and we use its value to identify the unknown size of a cost-function kink.
-We also use our estimates to predict the increase in floor space in our sample that would result from eliminating height regulation
+This paper presents a real-estate application of the bunching methodology widely used in other areas of applied microeconomics.
+The focus is on regulated building heights in New York City, where developers can exceed a parcel’s regulated height by incurring additional costs.
+Using the bunching methodology, we estimate the magnitude of these extra costs, with the results showing a modest increase in the marginal cost of floor space beyond the regulated building height.
+We use these estimates to predict the additional floor space that would be created by complete removal of building-height regulation in NYC.
+While this last exercise is circumscribed by our focus on a limited number of zoning categories, the results suggest that New York could secure notably more housing through lighter height regulation.

 ## Working Papers